 In cybersecurity, we are already familiar with Antivirus.
 But later, due to the increasing number and types of cyberattacks, another solution called EDR (Endpoint Detection and Response) emerged.
-So, how do we know which one suits our needs?
-Or which is better to protect our organisation?
+But, what is the difference between Antivirus and EDR?
+How do we know the one suits our needs?
+Or which one is better to protect our business and organisation?

 Let’s break down each solution to get a better sense of which one is most appropriate for you.

 Antivirus is a kind of software used to prevent, scan, detect and delete viruses from a computer.
 Another function of the antivirus system is the scanning feature, which regularly runs a full scan or a quick scan on the device to check if nothing is missed or something has escaped the defence system.
 When protection software finds some malicious file in the operating system, it usually quarantines it, so it will no longer operate freely or deletes it completely to prevent harm.

 Is Antivirus enough?